 The AO STB will communicate with the AO back-end over the AO VoD link to enable the UI interactions, browse the catalogue, retrieve metadata etc. It is up to the AO to implement the expected behaviour.
 For accessing the IP VoD functionality, a different approach is followed.

-The AO is in control of the VoD order flow by implementation of a VSP (VoD Services Proxy) that acts as an intermediate between the AO STB`s and the VoD delivery platform and network.
+The AO is in control of the VoD order flow by implementation of a VSP (VoD Services Proxy) that acts as an intermediate between the AO STB`s and the Wyre VoD delivery platform and network.
 It also allows the AO CRM to stay in control of sessions and do essential functions like subscriber authentication, accounting and billing.

-The VDM (VOD Delivery Manager) platform is the main interface towards the AO VSP.
-It acts as a proxy allowing the AO application to have control over the network resources involved in the delivery of VoD and to ensure the right resources are available for playing streams and get the connection parameters of the particular streaming server that will perform the play out to the STB.
+The Wyre VDM (VOD Delivery Manager) platform is the main interface towards the AO VSP.
+It acts as a proxy allowing the AO application to have control over the Wyre network resources involved in the delivery of VoD and to ensure the right resources are available for playing streams and get the connection parameters of the particular streaming server that will perform the play out to the STB.

-In the end-to-end flow, makes available a packager component that will perform just-in-time packaging and encryption.
+In the end-to-end flow, Wyre makes available a packager component that will perform just-in-time packaging and encryption.

 The AO STB will interface with the AO DRM subsystem, and more specifically with the license server component.
 This will enable the STB to retrieve the required DRM license to be able to decrypt the video asset if it has the rights.

-The CDN platform will be responsible for the playout of the HTTP(S) streams towards the AO STB.
+The Wyre CDN platform will be responsible for the playout of the HTTP(S) streams towards the AO STB.
 This layer will act as an active Content Delivery Network, effectively being a reverse HTTP(S) proxy with caching capabilities.

 VoD Content Storage and DRM Integration